[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 Overview Of MSB Regulations In Canada

-A MSB in Canada is regulated under the Proceeds of Crime and Terrorist Financing Act.
+An MSB in Canada is regulated under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).

 These businesses must also comply with the rules set by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).